CMSgov/beneficiary-fhir-data/docs/rfcs/0020-rotate-hash-peppers.md

 [Prior Art]: #prior-art
 While BFD has no prior work replacing HTTP GET with HTTP POST, the FHIR specification is clear on how this could be implemented.

+RDA (PACA) implemented a hashed MBI cache table to their database schema which handles current and previous (old) MBI hash value(s) within their patient lookup queries.
+If a client requesting pre-adjudicated claims data passes in an old hashed value, and that value exists in the cache table, the query lookup succeeds **AND** the patient's current MBI hash value is added to the cache table if it does not already exist there.
+In the case of a hash algorithm change, no extra work would be necessary to maintain the cache, as it dynamically maintains itself.
+Should the adoption of HTTP POST be deferred, this cache table strategy could be adopted for adjudicated claims.

 ## Future Possibilities
 [Future Possibilities]: #future-possibilities
 Introducing FHIR POST services, provides a clear path for future support of sensitive data parameters.